stephperillo/Movies-ETL/README.md

             wiki_movies_raw = json.load(file)

 #### Transform
 I used Pandas with Python in Jupyter Notebook in order to clean and transform the data.
-I edited the column names, filtered out TV show data, transformed the movie data using regular expressions, and consolidated the data.
+I edited the column names, filtered out TV show data, transformed the remaining movie data using regular expressions.
+Lastly, I consolidated the data.

 The `wiki_movies_df` DataFrame from [ETL_clean_wiki_movies.ipynb](https://github.com/stephperillo/Movies-ETL/blob/main/ETL_clean_wiki_movies.ipynb) displays the cleaned data from the Wikipedia JSON file: